Sybille Pantazzi: Curator

-Pantazzi served as a unofficial research curator from 1956 on, at the then Art Gallery of Toronto and other institutions.
+Pantazzi served as an unofficial research curator from 1956 on, at the then Art Gallery of Toronto and other institutions.
 She was particularly interested in Old Master paintings, drawings and prints.
 Along with organizing an exhibition of Alan Garrow's collection of British 19th century illustrated books and bindings which had been given to the Gallery, she supported many exhibitions with articles, bibliography or catalogue entries, as well as writing scholarly articles for magazines such as Connoisseur.
 She continued this role when Nancy Dillow, who had formerly worked at the Art Gallery of Toronto, became director of the Norman Mackenzie Art Gallery in Regina (now the MacKenzie Art Gallery) (1967–1978), supporting many scholarly exhibitions for her, as well as continuing to support exhibitions at the Art Gallery of Ontario, often those organized by Katharine Lochnan, Curator of Prints and Drawings.

 In the Canadian area of the collection, she wrote in depth about the foreign art shown at the Canadian National Exhibition, 1905–1938.
 She also was the first to write about book illustration and design by Canadian artists.

 During her lifetime, she gave the children's books she collected to the Osborne Collection of Early Children's Books at the Toronto Public Library, where an annual Sybille Pantazzi Memorial Lecture is held.